skion/docs.getdbt.com/website/docs/docs/cloud-integrations/set-up-snowflake-native-app.md

 ## Configure dbt Cloud
 Collect the following pieces of information from dbt Cloud to set up the application.

-1. Navigate to the left hand side panel and click your account name.
+1. Navigate to the left-hand side panel and click your account name.
 From there, select **Account settings**.
 Then click **API tokens > Service tokens**.
 Create a service token with access to all the projects you want to access in the dbt Snowflake Native App.
 Grant these permission sets:
     - **Manage marketplace apps**
     - **Job Admin**
     - **Metadata Only**